snkas/basic-sim/doc/tcp_flow_application.md

 # TCP flow application

 The TCP flow application is the most simple type of application.
 It schedules flows to start from A to B at time T to transfer X amount of bytes.
 It saves the results of the flow completion into useful file formats.

 It encompasses the following files:

+* **TcpFlowSendApplication:** `model/apps/tcp-flow-send-application.cc/h`

-* `model/apps/tcp-flow-send-application.cc/h` - Application which opens a TCP connection and uni-directionally sends data over it
+  Application which opens a TCP connection and uni-directionally sends data over it.

+* **TcpFlowSink:** `model/apps/tcp-flow-sink.cc/h`

-* `model/apps/tcp-flow-sink.cc/h` - Accepts incoming flows and acknowledges incoming data, does not send data back
+  Accepts incoming flows and acknowledges incoming data, does not send data back.

+* **TcpFlowSendHelper:** `helper/apps/tcp-flow-send-helper.cc/h`

-* `helper/apps/tcp-flow-send-helper.cc/h` - Helper to install flow send applications
+  Helper to install flow send applications.

+* **TcpFlowSinkHelper:** `helper/apps/tcp-flow-sink-helper.cc/h`

-* `helper/apps/tcp-flow-sink-helper.cc/h` - Helper to install flow sink applications
+  Helper to install flow sink applications.

+* **TcpFlowScheduler:** `helper/apps/tcp-flow-scheduler.cc/h`

-* `helper/apps/tcp-flow-scheduler.cc/h` - Reads in a schedule of flows and inserts events for them to start over time.
+  Reads in a schedule of flows and inserts events for them to start over time.
   Installs flow sinks on all nodes.
 Once the run is over, it can write the results to file.

+* **TcpFlowScheduleReader:** `helper/apps/tcp-flow-schedule-reader.cc/h`

-* `helper/apps/tcp-flow-schedule-reader.cc/h` - Schedule reader from file
+  Schedule reader for the TCP flow schedule from file.

-You can use the application(s) separately, or make use of the flow scheduler (which is recommended).
+You can use the application(s) separately, or make use of the scheduler (which is recommended).

 ## Getting started: flow scheduler

 1. Add the following to the `config_ns3.properties` in your run folder (for 2 flows that need to be tracked):

    ```
    enable_tcp_flow_scheduler=true